SmartOvertime

 How This PTO Calculator Works

 This PTO calculator helps you figure out how much paid time off you earn per pay period, your current available balance, and what you could receive if you leave your job.
-Enter your state so we can apply the right rules: some states require employers to pay out unused PTO at termination, while others leave it to company policy.
+Enter your state so we can show payout rule summaries: in mandatory states, employers that offer paid vacation generally must pay earned unused time at separation; in others, payout depends on company policy or is not required by law.

 You can choose among three common accrual methods: per pay period (e.g., a fixed amount each biweekly check), per hour worked (typical for part-time or variable schedules), or annual lump sum (full allowance granted once a year).
 Optional fields let you add your hourly rate for dollar values and your current PTO balance for a more accurate picture.